yarec/react-layout-generator/README.md

 ### Generator

-*See columnsGenerator, desktopGenerator, dynamicGenerator and listGenerator for examples.*
+*See columnsGenerator, desktopGenerator, and dynamicGenerator for examples.*

 A generator is just a function that returns an instance of Generator.
 The function must define the generators Param, contain an init function and an optional create function.
 Here is a simple Empty generator: